mindbane/Dice-Tester/README.md

 It uses the Chi-Squared test which is explained here: https://en.wikipedia.org/wiki/Chi-squared_test

 To run just double click the Run.Bat file to launch the Dice-Tester.vbs console application.
 It will then walk you through the steps to test your dice and do the math for you.

+/u/ha5zak on Reddit wrote a great html version in case you don't want to download a copy. http://dicetest.haszak.org/